 Planning for an intentional summer is a great investment into your family.
 Use this summer bucket list printable to brainstorm and create a list of activities your family would like to complete together over the summer months.

 I’m kind of glad it’s almost summer time, not because I particularly like hot weather (I don’t) but because it will give us a chance to have some intentional family time.

-The last two summers I have either been pregnant or in the newborn baby phase, so I’m excited to make the most of this summer with my 3 kids… even more so since my oldest is now in school so his summer days are a real treat for him as well.
+The last few summers I have either been pregnant or in the newborn baby phase, so I’m excited to make the most of this summer with my 3 kids… even more so since my oldest is now in school so his summer days are a real treat for him as well.

 I feel like it was just yesterday (June of 2010) when I found out I was pregnant for the very first time.
 I blinked and here I am six years later with three little children.

 The days are long but the years are short… oh my, how true is that!